TwoRedBean/weather-api/README.md

 # Weather API

 An API to query weather data by city and country.
-Weather data is acquire from open weather API and is updated every 1 hour.
+Weather data is acquired from open weather API and is updated every 1 hour.
 This app runs on **port 8080**.

 ---